Register a death

 You should bring the following to your appointment:

-• the medical certificate of cause of death if the doctor has given this to you (if the death has been referred to the coroner, the coroner's office will advise you)
+• the medical certificate of cause of death - this will have been sent to the Registrar by the Medical Examiner prior to your appointment (if the death has been referred to the coroner, the coroner's office will advise you)

 • supporting documents to confirm details given about the person who has died, such as a birth certificate, marriage certificate, passport or medical card